 All project devices (such as desktop workstations, mobile computers, tablet or mobile devices) shall be controlled by an authentication method involving a minimum of a user-ID/password combination.

-Personal devices are not authorised to access the project information without approval from the Project Manager / BIM Manager.
+Personal devices are not authorised to access the project information without approval from the Project Manager / BIM Team Leader.

 For users with similar duties, groups or role-based access controls shall be used to assign permissions and accesses to the individual accounts where implementation of practice is applicable and feasible.